G-7 back steps to deter tax dodging by multinational firms

-LONDON, ENGLAND (AP) — The Group of Seven wealthy democracies agreed Saturday to support a global minimum corporate tax of at least 15 percent to deter multinational companies from avoiding taxes by stashing profits in low-rate countries.
+LONDON (AP) — The Group of Seven wealthy democracies agreed Saturday to support a global minimum corporate tax of at least 15% to deter multinational companies from avoiding taxes by stashing profits in low-rate countries.

 G-7 finance ministers meeting in London also endorsed proposals to make the world’s biggest companies – including U.S.-based tech giants – pay taxes in countries where they have lots of sales but no physical headquarters.